 - Put below content into my.ini file.

-- Create a data directory as we mentioned in the above my.ini file.
+- Create a data directory as I mentioned in the above my.ini file.

 Initializing MySQL Server

-Now we will initialize the MySQL server.
+Now I will initialize the MySQL server.
 Initialization can be done in two ways: secure and insecure ways.

 Go through the following steps to initialize MySQL server for the first time.